|

 think being nice is the most

-This is because being right—and not in the
+because being right — and not in the

 trivial sense of being right about what won Best Picture or how many